This post is part of the series Cuba

 Let’s do something different!
 I noticed there are many memories and stories from Cuba popping up in my mind.
 So I’ll go randomly through my posts and I’ll try to share with you the most interesting facts I learned from the Cubans we met, and of course – from my face-to-face local experiences.

-I would not recommend to book a car in Cuba!
-Not because it is dangerous, but probably because you’ll need some time to get used to the streets’ situation (without navigation system, without mobile phone reception, missing street signs and driving logic, …).
-I would neither recommend to book a group trip (nothing less romantic than this)!
+I would not recommend booking a car in Cuba!
+Not because it is dangerous, but probably because you’ll need some time to get used to the streets’ situation (without a navigation system, without mobile phone reception, missing street signs and driving logic, …).
+I would neither recommend booking a group trip (nothing less romantic than this)!
 Talk to the locals – there are plenty of private offers “with no bill needed”!
-Perfect way to enjoy YOUR time in a cool retro car with a Cuban driver or rather story teller and private guide at the same time!
+The perfect way to enjoy YOUR time in a cool retro car with a Cuban driver or rather a storyteller and private guide at the same time!
 I will never forget the time spent with the guys and our infinite and “all-inclusive” talks …

 Our first trip was from Varadero to Havana – 140 km in 2.5 hours!
 Significant enough for the road situation … And probably, this “highway” was the best one … Never mind!

 Another, as I found to be an interesting topic in Cuba is the currency as they have two different – CUS (Cuban Convertible Peso) and CUP (Cuban Peso).
 The grotty political reality in Cuba differentiates the rich from the poor even by the credit spread – the CUC (is 1 CUC = 1 USD) is used and owned by foreigners or the rich people in the country and the CUP, or the “national coins” (1 CUP = 26.5 USD), is the currency of the “mortals”.
 You cannot exchange CUSs outside the country.
 Our “Exchange” shop was actually the info point at our hotel.